microspectrometer/dev-kit-2020/doc/book/spi-slave-data-ready-signal.md

 general purpose I/O pin on the SPI master.
 Thus the four-wire SPI bus becomes a five-wire SPI bus: MOSI, MISO, SCK, SS, DR (data ready).

+Be lazy.
+Do it this way if you can.

+Example: I have `seven` required signals.

+- 4-wire SPI
+- 2-wire power
+- `RST` for programming the microcontroller

+Seven is a weird number for a connector.
+For example, the *3M D2500 Series* only come in even numbers of pins.
+Use an eight-pin connector.
+Then there is an extra pin anyway.
+Also, both microcontrollers have a spare I/O pin `PORTB` pin `B1`, which is the same port shared by `MISO`.
+There is no reason to stick with a 4-wire bus.

+### When this is not an option
 But an additional I/O pin is not an option if the SPI master and SPI slave do not have enough general purpose I/O pins.
 Even if pin count is not a problem, using additional I/O pins is undesirable if the SPI